-These cards pay cash back from credit card purchases that is deposited directly into a college savings plan, such as a 529 plan.
+These cards pay cash back from credit card purchases that are deposited directly into a college savings plan, such as a 529 plan.
 The more you spend, the more you save for college.

 Remember that the interest rate on your card can be higher than some other credit cards.
-If you plan to carry a balance on the card, you may be better off with a low-interest card and making your own 529 college savings contributions seperately.
+If you plan to carry a balance on the card, you may be better off with a low-interest card and making your own 529 college savings contributions separately.

-6. U.S. savings bonds
+6. U.S. Savings Bonds

 One of the most traditional forms of college savings is U.S. Savings Bonds.
-Grandparents, aunts, uncles or family friends can all buy federally-backed savings bonds directly from the Treasury Department in denominations as low as $50.
+Grandparents, aunts, uncles, or family friends can all buy federally-backed savings bonds directly from the Treasury Department in denominations as low as $50.
 When you buy savings bonds online, you are subject to a maximum of $5,000 in gifts per year for both Series EE Bonds and Series I Bonds.

 Savings bonds remain a favorite of senior citizens who appreciate the safety and security that savings bonds offer.
 College savers who would like more information on U.S. Savings Bonds can visit the Treasury Department’s website.

-Smart saving for college starts early by using a long-term savings vehicle, such as those listed above to benefit from tax-advantaged earnings.
+Smart saving for college starts early by using a long-term savings vehicle, such as those listed above, to benefit from tax-advantaged earnings.
 In the years right before college, it may be helpful to shift your savings into liquid deposit accounts that have little to no risk.
-If your child(ren) are nearing high school age, review our article on the best accounts for those getting a late start on saving for college.
+If your child is nearing high school age, review our article on the best accounts for those getting a late start on saving for college.

-- Watch those fees!
 Fee comparisons are also very important.
 In particular, avoid anything with a front-end or back-end load.

 While you have the flexibility to invest in any state’s 529 plan, you might lose tax advantages in your state if you invest in another state’s plan.
 So if your state has a significant income tax rate, you might want to focus on your home state’s options.